Welcome to Walk & Talk, London walking blog.

 You may be surprised but I don’t actually live in London.
 I wish I did, but we all know that not everybody can afford that.
 Also, sometimes life leads us somewhere else than we would like to but the beauty of that is that we learn a lot and usually it’s for our good.

 I lived nearly three years in London and in 2015 I moved with my husband to Reading (you can also find some Reading walks on this blog).
 Subsequently, in 2016 we moved with our daughter to one of the oldest villages in England, to Mortimer, Berkshire.
 But well, you don’t have to be a doctor to write about healthcare.
-I work in London for charity Wheels for Wellbeing and I also visit on a regular basis.
 You can read more about me in My walking story.

 On this blog you’ll find walking routes recommendations for different parts of London (for whatever reason South London is dominating a bit at the moment, but you’ll find other parts too), historic facts about places I go to, my own observations about local businesses, architecture and more.
 If you can’t find something and you would be interested in reading about it, please drop me an email at email@example.com

 Feel free to explore, read, comment and if you would like access to even more walking resources – guides, maps and other extras, check out my walking resources library.

 What I love the most about London is… that pretty much on every step you can find something interesting and/or surprising; creativity of people living in this city absolutely amazes me.

 My favourite part of London is… West London but really every part is different and there is so much to choose from

 If I could spend a day in any other city in the world, at the moment I would like to go to… Copenhagen in Denmark

 My favourite walk in London is… hard to choose but I tend to say Acton to Hammersmith.